About the Vaccinator Bridging Course

 This course is designed to upskill Provisional Authorised Vaccinators (PAVs) to achieve full scope of practice as an Authorised Vaccinator (AV) to administer vaccines on the National Immunisation Schedule (NIS), across the life span or to become a Pharmacist Vaccinator and deliver the scope of vaccines available.
 Registered/enrolled nurses, pharmacists & midwives are eligible professions for the Vaccinator Bridging Course (VBC).

-To complete this course you must be a Provisional Authorised Vaccinator* (provisional authorisation is issued by Te Whatu Ora – Health New Zealand (formally Ministry of Health) and is valid for two years since issue date).
-Upon completing the education course, you will need to meet all the requirements outlined in Appendix 4 of the Immunisation Handbook to either apply for authorisation or become a pharmacist vaccinator (more details in Authorisation section below). *Please do not register for this course if you have not yet received your provisional authorisation status from Te Whatu Ora – Health New Zealand.
+To complete this course you must be a Provisional Authorised Vaccinator* (provisional authorisation is valid for two years from issue date).
+Upon completing the education course, you will need to meet all the requirements outlined in Appendix 4 of the Immunisation Handbook to either apply for authorisation or become a pharmacist vaccinator (more details in Authorisation section below). *Please do not register for vaccinator bridging course if you have not received provisional authorisation status from Te Whatu Ora – Health New Zealand.

 Course delivery and duration